Milford Haven: Transport

 The main road to and from Milford Haven is the A4076.
 At Johnston the junction with the A477 connects with Pembroke Dock and at Haverfordwest with the A40.The route to Hakin and the western side of the town is along the A4076 via Victoria Bridge over the docks.

 Bus routes passing through the town are operated by independent companies and Pembrokeshire County Council subsidies.
 Services include a town circular, Haverfordwest and Pembroke Dock.
-National Express operate services to London, Birmingham and Rochdale via Steynton.